Avedis Yapoudjian: Biography

+Awards and honours

-In 1980, Dr. Yapoudjian received the "Hors Concours" prize for article writing from "Soviet Armenia" magazine, Yerevan, and during the period of 1982 to 1984 he was awarded the "Grand Prix" of Radio Yerevan.
-In 2001, on the Centenary of the Australian Federation, Dr. Yapoudjian received the Commonwealth Recognition Award for Senior Australians, in recognition for his significant contribution to the Armenian community in Sydney.
+In 1980, Dr. Yapoudjian received the "Hors Concours" prize for article writing from Soviet Armenia magazine, Yerevan, and during the period of 1982 to 1984 he was awarded the "Grand Prix" of Radio Yerevan.
+In 2001, on the Centenary of the Australian Federation, Dr. Yapoudjian received the Commonwealth Recognition Award for Senior Australians, in recognition of his significant contribution to the Armenian community in Sydney.

 In 1981, on his fiftieth birthday a function, attended by community leaders in Cairo, was held to commemorate the 30th Anniversary of his literary and social activities.
 Two similar functions were held in Sydney in 1995 and 2005, to commemorate his dedicated years serving the Armenian communities in Cairo and Sydney, coinciding with his 65th and 75th birthdays.

-In 2005, Catholicos of All Armenians Karekin II awarded him St Sahak and Mesrop Mashtots Medal and in 2011 he received William Saroyan medal from Dr Hranoush Hagopian the Minister of Diaspora, Armenia, in recognition of his dedicated services to the Armenian community and literature over the years.
+In 2005, Catholicos of All Armenians Karekin II awarded him St Sahak and St Mesrop Mashtots Medal and in 2011 he received the William Saroyan medal from Dr Hranoush Hagopian, the Minister of Diaspora, Armenia, in recognition of his dedicated services to the Armenian community and literature over the years.

 His name is listed in many international publications, such as the "Men of Achievements", Cambridge, England (1984); "International Who's Who of Intellectuals", Cambridge (1984); "International Register of Profiles", Cambridge (1985); The Armenian Encyclopaedia", Yerevan (1982) and The Greek Encyclopaedia", Athens, Greece (1985); “Encyclopaedia of Printing and Literary Art”, Yerevan (2015).